Affirm strategy & business model

 Our superior technology, best-in-class risk management and capital markets expertise, and alignment with consumers has helped Affirm become the partner of choice in the industry.
 With Affirm’s strong unit economics, we believe that we are well-positioned to generate significant cash flow at scale.

-- We sell a portion of the assets originated in our platform to third-party investors and recognize a gain or loss on the sale of these loans.
+- We also sell a portion of the assets originated in our platform to third-party investors and recognize a gain or loss on the sale of these loans.

-Affirm has positioned itself as a partner of choice for paying over time through our technology, ability to address a wide range of transactions, proprietary underwriting, and fundamental alignment with consumers and merchants.
+Affirm has positioned itself as a partner of choice for paying over time through our technology, ability to address a wide range of transactions, proprietary underwriting, and alignment with consumers and merchants.

 - Superior technology: Affirm’s technology offers merchants superior scalability, reliability and ease of integration and can provide consumers with customizable payment options within seconds.